goooooouwa/goooooouwa.github.io/_posts/coding/2025-06-22-android-dev-notes-7-view-model-live-data.md

 #### Kotlin `by` keyword

-The Kotlin soft keyword `by` is to:
+The Kotlin soft keyword `by` can bee used to:

 - [delegates the implementation of an interface to another object.](https://kotlinlang.org/docs/delegation.html)
 - [delegates the implementation of the accessors for a property to another object.](https://kotlinlang.org/docs/delegated-properties.html)